 Pond maintenance is usually carried out to deal with the water plants growing in a pond.
 Occasionally ponds need to be drained down for silt removal, though this need not be done very often.

-It should be noted that two or three years after construction, and sometimes sooner, plant growth may well have progressed to a stage that requires a small amount of annual pond maintenance.
-Even on a large pond this need not be a major task if done on a little and often basis.
+When we build and plant a new pond we find that two or three years after construction, and sometimes sooner, plant growth will have progressed to a stage that requires a small amount of annual pond maintenance.
+Even on a large pond this need not be a major task if done annually.

 Water plants in containers, particularly waterlilies, should be fed using slow release fertiliser tabs such as Osmacote.
 These should be pushed well down into the soil to prevent nutrients leaching into the water.

-Pump filters should be checked and cleaned.
+Pump cages and intake filters should be checked and cleaned.
 Depending on the design of the pump this might need doing several times a year.